A Reconfigured Wheel-Legged Robot for Enhanced Steering and Adaptability: CONCLUSIONS

 \section{CONCLUSIONS}

-This letter presents a novel wheel-legged robot, \flores, featuring an innovative front-leg design that synthesizes the speed and efficiency of wheels with the versatility and adaptability of legs, which significantly enhances the performance on unstructured terrain. \flores offers enhanced flexibility, improved impact resistance, and faster actuator speeds, making it well-suited for dynamic hybrid locomotion in diverse scenarios.
+This work presents a novel wheel-legged robot, \flores, featuring an innovative front-leg design that synthesizes the speed and efficiency of wheels with the versatility and adaptability of legs, which significantly enhances the performance on unstructured terrain. \flores offers enhanced steering ability, and it is well-suited for dynamic hybrid locomotion in diverse scenarios with its high output-speed joint modules.
 Additionally, we propose an RL-based control framework, with a customized reward mechanism tailored to the unique mechanical design of \flores.
 Through real-world experiments, \flores demonstrates noteworthy flexibility and efficiency across various environments, validating the effectiveness of the proposed design and control strategy.